Traveling by Air with Pets

 - Cargo: If the pet is flying unaccompanied, it will be shipped as cargo, meaning it will be shipped in the same area as mail, baggage and other items.
 These compartments are pressurized and maintain a temperature range from 50-70 degrees Fahrenheit.
 The size/weight limit for both your pet and its kennel is usually 15 to 100 lbs. (varies depending on the airline).
 Many airline cargo departments employ specialists in the movement of animals, according to the Aviation Consumer Protection Division.

-- Call your accommodation and find out if your pet is welcome where you may be staying.
-Read our Pet Travel – Hotels article to tips on finding pet-friendly accommodations.
+Call your accommodation and find out if your pet is welcome where you may be staying.
+Read Finding Pet-Friendly Hotels for tips.

 Booking Your Flight